Background

 HBVStrict.xml

-through the menuFile > Load
+byFile > Load

 ):

-- In the clock model panel, change
+- In the

 toRelaxed Clock Log Normal

-box.- In the MCMC panel, replace
+box.- In the

-in the file names for trace and tree log toUCLN
+in the file names fortracelog

-.- Save file as
+.- Save the file as

 HBVUCLN.xml

-Do not click theFile > Save
+.
+Note: Do not useFile > Save

-menu, butFile > Save as
+; instead, useFile > Save as

-, otherwise the strict clock XML file will be overwritten- Run the analysis in BEAST
+, otherwise the strict clock XML file will be overwritten.- Run the analysis in BEAST.

-Are there any statistics that are very different?
-Do tree heights differ substantially?
-Which analysis is preferable and why?
+- Are there any parameters that are very different?

-If there are no substantial differences between the analysis for the question you are interested in, you do not have to commit to one model or another, and you can claim that the results are robust under different models.
-However, if there are significant differences, you may want to do a formal test to see which model is preferred over other models.
-In a Bayesian context, in practice this comes down to estimating the marginal likelihood, and calculating Bayes factors: the ratios of marginal likelihoods.
+However, if there are significant differences, you may want to perform a formal test to see which model is preferred over other models (in other words, which model is a better fit to the given data).
+In a Bayesian context, in practice this comes down to estimating marginal likelihoods, and calculating Bayes’ factors: the ratios of marginal likelihoods.
 Nested sampling (Russel et al., 2018) is one way to estimate marginal likelihoods.

-Installing the NS Package
+Installing the NS package

 Setting up the nested sampling analyses